 About

-My name is Kath and I’m a fat activist.
+My name is Kath and I’m a fat activist and feminist.
 I talk about life as a fat person and work towards obtaining the basic human right for fat people to live their lives in peace, dignity and with respect, without fear of vilification, ridicule or discrimination.

 For further information on the rules of this space, click here.